User phone numbers

-This article will discuss different topics around your users’ or customers’ phone numbers - if you’re looking for information about your own numbers, please go to our article on Short & Long Codes.
+This article will discuss different topics around your users’ or customers’ phone numbers.
+If you’re looking for information about your own numbers, go to our article on sending phone numbers.

 (724) 123 4567).